Wired and Tired!

 • Be more curious; curiosity should help me to pause long enough to ask questions

-• Strive for growth mindset; rather than covering up mistakes, learn by them.
-I’m quite good at this one, but mostly because of my career.
+• Strive for a growth mindset; rather than covering up mistakes, learn from them.
+I’m quite good at this, but mostly because of my career.
 Learning from mistakes is beneficial in all aspects of life.

 • And finally, the most important:- Embrace the opposite.
 Try to understand an issue from both sides.
 This is difficult but incredibly valuable.
-It’s especially helpful in improving critical thinking to enable us to see the world with more empathy.
+It’s especially helpful in improving critical thinking, enabling us to see the world more easily.

-Empathy is, without doubt, the medicine that the world needs right now as it seems to be running on steroids, a bit like me – Wired and Tired..
+Empathy is, without doubt, the medicine the world needs right now as it seems to be running on steroids, a bit like me – Wired and Tired.

 Where’s Doctor Matt when you need him?